-The field of autism spectrum disorders is constantly changing and evolving.
+The field of autism spectrum disorder is constantly changing and evolving.
 Practically every single day we are learning more about how to serve and support this population in order for them to learn critical skills and become more independent.
-Because of such on-going changes in the field of ASD, it is necessary for educators, medical personnel, parents, and other service providers to stay up-to-date on best practices for interventions and strategies available to those with ASD.
+Because of such ongoing changes in the field of ASD, it is necessary for educators, medical personnel, parents, and other service providers to stay up-to-date on best practices for interventions and strategies available to those with ASD.

 Evidence-based practices are those that have been researched and are widely accepted and recognized as effective techniques.
 There are a number of accepted evidence-based practices regarding autism spectrum disorder.
 On this page you will find a variety of resources to help you identify and implement evidence-based practices.
-Whether you are a person with ASD, a caregiver, or a professional, these links will help you stay up to date and provide the best intervention for yourself, your child, or your student.

 The National Development Center on Autism Spectrum Disorders is a multi-university center dedicated to the promotion of evidence-based practices for ASD.
 The Center operates three sites at UC Davis MIND Institute, Waisman Center, and the Franklin Porter Graham Child Development Institute at the University of North Carolina Chapel Hill.
 Each of these websites delivers a wealth of information including online training modules, resources, factsheets, and more.